ray-project/ray/doc/source/serve/http-guide.md

 This is useful for scaling out an existing FastAPI app with no modifications necessary.
 Existing middlewares, automatic OpenAPI documentation generation, and other advanced FastAPI features should work as-is.

-To try it out, save a code snippet in a local python file (i.e. main.py) and in the same directory, run the following commands to start a local Ray cluster on your machine.
+To try it out, save a code snippet in a local python file (e.g. `main.py`) and in the same directory, run the following commands to start a local Ray cluster on your machine.

 ```bash
 ray start --head